"She lives the poetry she cannot write" – Wilde

 Many people have said that they like the idea of ‘the currency of kindness’.
 The poem was written the day after Donald Trump was elected.
 Kindness seemed especially necessary and especially valuable on that day, and we surely need it more than ever now.

-Not all of my poems are about building societies.
+Not all of my poems are about building societies, in fact only one of them is.
 Many of them are about friendship,some are about living on a boat, and quite a few are on relationships with all their delights and difficulties.
-My poetry book Kith is on special offer for only £4.99 here.
+My poetry book Kith is available here.
 If you’re keen to develop a poetry habit yourself, then you might enjoy my best-selling work book 52: Write a Poem a Week, which does what it says on the tin.
-Treat yourself and buy both for £15!